Lets talk about Capacitors

 Other less common cases

-- Microsoft Xbox (original black console)
+- Microsoft Xbox (original black console, some revisions)

 - Panasonic 3DO